-Internships fascinate me in many ways because if done well, they can seamlessly integrate new team members into working environments, create a strong sense of teamwork that ties people together against all the odds, and encourage positivity, up-beat personalities and concentration on the job.
+Internships fascinate me in many ways because, if done well, they can seamlessly integrate new team members into working environments, create a strong sense of teamwork that ties people together against the odds, and encourage positivity, up-beat personalities and concentration on the job.

 They are immensely helpful for graduates, providing them with a variety of benefits, including:

 These are all wonderful things, but the forgotten benefit that I want to highlight in this blog post is ‘emotional intelligence’, because it is often neglected when it comes to internships.

 Daniel Goleman, the psychologist who developed the concept of Emotional Intelligence in 1995, identified five key elements: self-awareness, self-regulation, motivation, empathy and social skills.
 In the PR world, I believe that being skilled in these areas is as important to professional success as being able to multitask, handle social media accounts, write a press release or deliver presentations.

 Internships should foster all of the five elements of emotional intelligence, also developing other admirable traits like a sense of fun, enthusiasm, optimism, self-confidence, creativity and innovative thinking.

 Emotional intelligence does not simply mean being an emotional person and is in fact completely different from expressing natural emotions like anger, happiness, sadness, or aggressiveness.
 It goes beyond that to describe the importance of developing emotional awareness about other people, which is an important skill that can strengthen an intern’s capability to fit into a team.

 Emotional intelligence is not a natural talent that comes out of nowhere.
 It must be developed, honed and prioritised, and I believe its focus should be an integral part of internship programmes.
 When developing a programme for your interns, you can encourage the building of emotional intelligence in five key ways: